COMING SOON: The Mailbutler Smart Assistant that brings the power of AI to your email inbox

 6. Highlight your calls to action

-One of the biggest mistakes you can make after writing a lengthy email is to fail to include a call to action (CTA).
+One of the biggest mistakes you can make after writing a lengthy email is failing to include a call to action (CTA).
 This means the entire message will probably be irrelevant and may leave recipients wondering what to do next.

-If you don’t add a CTA or clearly describe what the customer should do next, they won't take any action which will benefit your business.
+If you don’t add a CTA or clearly describe what the customer should do next, they won't take any action that will benefit your business.

 They may even stop reading your emails or, worse, unsubscribe from your email list entirely.